CMU-CREATE-Lab/video-labeling-tool/README.md

 Log in to the system.
 - Available methods: POST
 - Required fields (either google_id_token or client_id):
-  - "google_id_token", from [Google Sign-In](https://developers.google.com/identity/sign-in/web/sign-in)
+  - "google_id_token": from [Google Sign-In](https://developers.google.com/identity/sign-in/web/sign-in)
-  - "client_id", from Google Analytics id or randomly generated uuid
+  - "client_id": from Google Analytics id or randomly generated uuid
 - Returned data:
-  - "user_token", user token for the front-end client
+  - "user_token": user token for the front-end client
-  - "user_token_for_other_app", user token for other applications
+  - "user_token_for_other_app": user token for other applications
 ```JavaScript
 // jQuery examples
 $.ajax({